PeichenTsou/aipeggy-space-breakout/memory-bank/developmentPrinciples.md

 ## Senior Developer Guidelines

+### Core Development Principle

+**KEEP THINGS SIMPLE** - This is the fundamental principle that guides all development decisions:

+- Prioritize simplicity over complexity in all implementations
+- Choose straightforward solutions over clever ones
+- Minimize dependencies and avoid over-engineering
+- Focus on functionality that directly serves the user experience
+- Reduce documentation overhead - keep only essential documentation

 ### For Development Tasks

 Act as a senior developer with expertise in HTML game applications.
 When making changes: